Listen to this article

-You can file a work visa H1B after your study completion is US but at the time of your visa interview in US embassy, you should be able to convince officer that your ‘intent’ is only to study and return to home country.
+You can file a work visa H1B after your study completion in the US but at the time of your visa interview in the US embassy, you should be able to convince the officer that your ‘intent’ is only to study and return to the home country.

 #1 Home Ownership in Home Country

-If you own a real estate, then show your property ownership papers to show that you will return after studying in USA.
+If you own real estate, then show your property ownership papers to show that you will return after studying in the USA.

 #2 Day 1 CPT university

-If you have enrolled in a college which offers day 1 CPT option, it can be a big red flag on your intentions to study in USA.
+If you have enrolled in a college which offers a day 1 CPT option, it can be a big red flag on your intentions to study in the USA.

 You should stay away from Day 1 work permits even though it is legally allowed by US laws.
-Staring work from first day of your study goes against your intent of study in US.
+Staring work from the first day of your study goes against your intent to study in the US.

 #3 Your Financial Status

-You should show sufficient bank balance in your home country to support your studies and stay in US.
+You should show a sufficient bank balance in your home country to support your studies and stay in the US.

-The visa officer can be convinced by showing your parent’s bank account statement, parent’s job continuity and your current education mark sheets and degrees.
+The visa officer can be convinced by showing your parent’s bank account statement, your parent’s job continuity, and your current education mark sheets and degrees.

-The ‘intent’ of going to US should be to self support to study by either using a bank loan from home country like India or a loan from US based bank.
+The ‘intent’ of going to the US should be to self-support to study by either using a bank loan from a home country like India or a loan from a US-based bank.

-Basically, you should be able to prove that you have no intent of working while studying apart from the allowed 20 hours of study within campus.
+Basically, you should be able to prove that you have no intention of working while studying apart from the allowed 20 hours of study within the campus.

 #4 No Financial Support For Family at Home

-Your family in home country (or abroad with you) should have some kind of financial support structure so that they are not dependent on you while you are studying in US.
+Your family in the home country (or abroad with you) should have some kind of financial support structure so that they are not dependent on you while you are studying in the US.

-You should not show an intention to work to make money to support you and your family.
+You should not show an intention to work to make money to support yourself and your family.

 #5 Studying a Course that has no Career option in Home Country

-This same intention of staying back in US permanently is not allowed for temporary visa like B1/B2 – visitor/Business and F1 study visa.
+This same intention of staying back in the US permanently is not allowed for a temporary visa like B1/B2 – visitor/Business and F1 study visa.